 Jake and Larry had decided in advance that we would take a different route out of the jungle to minimise the chances of ambush.
 This time it was more like 25/30 minutes because the terrain was mostly uphill to our extraction point.
 After that we ‘simply’ reversed what we’d done to get there in the first place.
 Mission Accomplished.

-Click here for the full story of our journey to the African Pole of Inaccessibility and many more photos
+Click here for how the expedition to the African Pole of Inaccessibility was planned.